CODEPhylo/codephy/docs/02-random-variables.md

 Codephy allows for explicit specification of constraints on parameters through the `constraints` section.
 These can include:

-- `lessThan`: Ensures one parameter is less than another
+- `LessThan`: Ensures one parameter is less than another
-- `greaterThan`: Ensures one parameter is greater than another
+- `GreaterThan`: Ensures one parameter is greater than another
-- `equals`: Enforces equality between parameters or with a constant
+- `Equals`: Enforces equality between parameters or with a constant
-- `bounded`: Restricts a parameter to a specific range
+- `Bounded`: Restricts a parameter to a specific range
-- `sumTo`: Requires a set of parameters to sum to a target value
+- `SumTo`: Requires a set of parameters to sum to a target value

 These constraints are important for many models in phylogenetics, such as ensuring rates sum to 1.0 or maintaining relative ordering of time points.